-A misdemeanor is a less serious crime than a felony.
-Felonies are the most serious crimes you can commit and have long jail or prison sentences, fines, or permanent loss of freedoms.
-Misdemeanors usually involve jail time, smaller fines, and temporary punishments.
-For example, you can be slightly over the limit during a DUI stop and get a misdemeanor, but if you have children in the car or are severely over the blood alcohol limit you can face a felony charge.
+A misdemeanor offense is a less serious crime than a felony offense.
+A felony offense is the most serious crime you can commit.
+A felony conviction comes with long prison sentences, fines, and potentially permanent loss of freedom.
+A misdemeanor conviction usually involves some jail time, smaller fines, and temporary punishments.
+For example, you can be slightly over the blood alcohol limit during a DUI stop and get a misdemeanor.
+However, aggravating factors, such as a child in the car or a severely high blood alcohol percentage, can increase a misdemeanor charge to a felony charge.

 Types or Categories of Crimes

 Most state criminal justice systems divide their crimes into different categories depending on the seriousness of the crime.
 The major categories are almost always determined by the amount of possible jail time.
 The major categories include:

 Within these categories are different levels or classes.
 It's important to know how the court system treats a particular case in order to understand the differences.
 As a general rule, however, when trying to figure out what the difference is between a misdemeanor and a felony, you can look at the maximum potential jail time for the crime for the answer.

 In general, infractions are the least serious type of crime.
 An infraction is a violation of a rule, ordinance, or law.
 In most jurisdictions, there is no jail time associated with an infraction and it will not appear on a criminal record.
 Typically, payment of a fine or community service will be the only punishment.
 However, federal criminal law classifies an infraction as a crime with a jail sentence of not more than five days.
 Traffic tickets are examples of an infraction, but other offenses may also be categorized as infractions, such as trespassing, littering, disorderly conduct, and other petty offenses.